Aglaothorax ovata

-Aglaothorax ovata, the ovate shieldback or ovate shield-back katydid, is a species of shield-backed katydid in the family Tettigoniidae.
+Aglaothorax ovata, commonly known as the ovate shieldback or ovate shield-back katydid, is a species of shield-backed katydid in the family Tettigoniidae.
 It is found in North America.
 They are 25-40 mm in length and tend to be green and yellow, sometimes with brown mottling.
 They have short wings and thick shields on their thorax.
 Adults are active in late summer and fall.

 Subspecies

 These six subspecies belong to the species Aglaothorax ovata: